SushantR7/Projects-and-Publications/README.md

 Web Crawler - Web Crawler assignment to crawl the DailyMail.co.uk website where I learnt about website metadata, creation of search engines and page ranking algorithms

-Other Projects - Projects where I assisted and the code is confidential
+Other Projects - Projects where I assisted in development.